DataDog/hiring-engineers/answers.md

 Environment that was use for the tests:

-- On-premise 		 Windows 10 Desktop
+- On-premise 		 Windows 10 Desktop (kids gaming PC)
 - On-Premise		  Vagrant Ubuntu Release 18.04  (for the assignment)
-- On-Premise 		 Vagrant Ubuntu  Release 18.04
+- On-Premise 		 Vagrant Ubuntu  Release 18.04 (test box)
-- Azure VM 		   Windows Server 2019
+- Azure VM 		   Windows Server 2019 (Azure integration with agent)
-- Azure VM		    Windows Server 2012 R2 (no agent)
+- Azure VM		    Windows Server 2012 R2 (Azure integration / no agent)

 Screen shot of the Host Map